116th Air Control Wing: Post-Vietnam

-Republic F-105F-1-RE Thunderchief, AF Ser.
-No. 63-8299, at Dobbins AFB, heading to the AMARC storage, the last F-105 in USAF service.
-Next to it is McDonnell F-4D-26-MC Phantom II, AF Ser.
-No. 65-0604, arriving for service with the 128th Tactical Fighter Squadron.
+F-105F Thunderchief of the wing and its replacement F-4D Phantom II (Note: Aircraft are Republic F-105F-1-RE Thunderchief, serial 63-8299, at Dobbins AFB, the last F-105 in USAF service, heading to AMARC storage.
+Next to it is McDonnell F-4D-26-MC Phantom II, serial 65-0604, arriving for service with the wing.)

 In the years after the Vietnam War, the transport requirements of MAC along with the retirement of the C-124 led the 116th to be reassigned back to Tactical Air Command in 1974 and was re-equipped with North American F-100 Super Sabre tactical fighter-bombers, many aircraft being veterans of the Vietnam War.
 The 128th flew the Super Sabre jets for six accident-free years until May 1979 when the last aircraft left Dobbins to be retired as part of the phaseout of the F-100 from the inventory.
 During that time, one F-100D made a crash landing at Dobbins due to its nose gear failing to lower and lock in place shortly before the aircraft were to be retired.

 The F-100s were replaced with other Vietnam-era hand-me-down combat veteran aircraft by TAC during the early 1980s, as Republic F-105 Thunderchief Wild Weasel electronic warfare aircraft were assigned, then retired and McDonnell F-4 Phantom II fighter bombers in their final years of service.

 In 1986 the 116th retired the last of its Vietnam War Phantoms and received McDonnell Douglas F-15A Eagle air superiority fighters.
 The F-15A was introduced into the inventory in the mid-1970s and now were being upgraded in the active duty by the improved F-15C.
 The 116th flew the F-15 for the next ten years.
 The 116th Tactical Fighter Wing developed an impressive record of accomplishment and was awarded nine Air Force Outstanding Unit Awards.